VED045/VED045/README.md

 ---

 ## 🧠 Quote I Live By
-> “The best way to predict the future is to invent it.” — Alan Kay
+> “Don’t watch the clock; do what it does.
+Keep going.” — I really dont know

 ---